 When you buy something using links in our stories, we may earn a small commission.
 Read more about our policy.

 Proper ski (or snowboard) attire will not only keep you warm and comfortable, but it will also directly impact how enjoyable your day is out on the slopes.
-Being uncomfortable (read: cold) can ruin an otherwise great time on the mountain.
+Being uncomfortable (read: cold and/or wet) can ruin an otherwise great time on the mountain.

 Here’s everything you’ll need for a day of skiing or snowboarding—from the top down:

 - Balaclava/buff (neck gaiter/warmer)